 So, why is this blog called kerningPairs?
 It’s a reference to the level of esoteric detail we all take for granted every day that designers, programmers, photographers, brand managers, retailers, and copywriters all have to consider if their work rises to the level of exceptional.

-But it’s also a reference to the space between things that we often overlook.
-The space between things defines the context, the connection, the legibility, and the beauty of the whole.
-So yeah, the space, or the kerning, is just as important as the content.
+It’s also a reference to the frequently overlooked space between things—the space that defines the context, the connection, the legibility, and the beauty of the whole.

-KerningPairs is a place for me to share thoughts on a variety of topics from ecommerce and product strategy to soccer and photography.
-I’m a bit of an omnivore.
+KerningPairs is a personal place for me to share thoughts on a variety of topics from digital transformation and business strategy to user experience design and modern marketing tactics.

-I’m an MBA geek, a music nerd, a design freak, and one hell of a consultant.
-I love the intersection of business, creativity, and technology—it’s where innovation occurs.
+You might see me as an MBA geek, a music nerd, a design freak, a marketing leader, or your favorite consultant.
+I thrive at the intersection of business, creativity, and technology—where innovation occurs.